SomieGit/GitHubCloneProject/README.md

-This is a description of my repo
+This task is about branching and conflict resolution.